Resonite-Community-Projects/community_events.resonite/docs/docs/GettingStarted/getting-started.md

     ---

-    If you want to create a client or extend the possible features without directly contributing
+    If you want to create a client or extend the possible features without directly contributing.

     [:octicons-arrow-right-24: Client Integration](../ClientIntegration/http-api-usage.md)